Kristina01111000/lavendersite/README.md

 - add the pickup line to the descriptions of the plants (all) - about 25 left to fix
 - test paypal
 - set up the newsletter
+- double check the spelling of LaFayette, does it have a space